 Returns the q-th percentile(s) of the array elements.

-Reclassify
+Reclassify [link]

 This tool reclassifies (or changes) the values in a raster.
 Its usage is summarized below.

 If a range of values is to be reclassed, the ranges should not overlap except at the boundary of two input ranges.
 Where overlapping occurs, the higher end of the lower input range is inclusive, and the lower end of the higher input range is exclusive.